 the CA Systems discussions may result in agreement on an amended version of the proposal.

 12.4 Proposed amendments to the CA System Rules of Procedure shall be communicated in writing to the Member Bodies at least 12 weeks prior to the meeting of the CA System MC at which the proposed amendments are to be considered.
-Such amendments are approved if two-thirds of the Member Bodies present are in favour.
+Such amendments are approved if two-thirds of the Voting Member Bodies present are in favour.

-If the 12-week submission deadline is not achievable prior to the meeting, the CA System Chair may decide to submit the proposed amendments for approval by the Member Bodies by correspondence (see 12.2).
-The amendments are approved if a two-thirds majority of the votes cast by the members are in favour.
+If the 12-week submission deadline is not achievable prior to the meeting, the CA System Chair may decide to submit the proposed amendments for approval by the Voting Member Bodies by correspondence (see 12.2).
+The amendments are approved if a two-thirds majority of the votes cast by the Voting Member Bodies are in favour.
 Abstentions are excluded when the votes are counted.
 Approved changes to the Rules of Procedure are to be notified and endorsed (as indicated in Clause 4,f)) by the CAB following the CA System MC approval.

 Finance